Marc-André

 Successfully represented the Ville de Montréal in St-Georges v.
 Ville de Montréal, the first case concerning urban planning concordance by-laws argued before the Québec Court of Appeal.

-Represented numerous municipal bodies in the Greater Montréal Area in environmental protection cases.
+Represented numerous municipal bodies in the Greater Montréal Area in files concerning environmental protection.

 Drafted several interim control by-laws in the Greater Montréal Area.

-Prepared and negotiated municipal works agreements concerning development of the northern tip of Nun’s Island.
+Prepared and negotiated municipal works agreements concerning the development of the northern tip of Nun’s Island.

 Prepared several municipal works and contribution agreements for major real-estate developments in Greater Montréal.